Hassle-free travel: A step-by-step guide

 - At a passport office for 1 week FastTrack (£142) or same-day premium service (£177)

-Check the government passport page for more information.
+Check the government passport page for more info.

 Step 3: Insure your trip